 Formatting and building a resume can seem a bit confusing.
 In my experience, I’ve either read or have been given various, conflicting resume-writing tips over the years: “focus on your education first and list skills last”; “focus on your skills first and education second”; “include all your previous employers”; “don’t include all your previous employers, unless relevant”; “stick to one page”; “more than one page is fine”; and so forth.
 A university technical writing course I took two years ago straighten out a lot of my misunderstandings about the functions of resumes and revealed why there are so many varied rules around their creation.

 “[A] résumé is principally an objective summary of your skills and achievements, secondly a subtly clever argument that you are worth hiring, and finally a reflection of your individuality.” – Joe Schall, WritingCommons.com

-To catch the interest of an employer, your resume should be curated to best suit your desired position or profession – information that can be discovered by researching job listings, as suggested earlier in this post.
+To catch the interest of an employer, your resume should be crafted to best suit your desired position or profession – information that can be discovered by researching job listings, as suggested earlier in this post.
 Below are four tips to jump start your resume curation and help your resume stand out.